 - Even if your system is determined safe, consider upgrading at least parts of it.
 The areas of a knob and tube installation that are most vulnerable to mechanical damage and tampering are also those areas that are exposed and easiest to change.
 An electrician can advise you on the feasibility of various upgrade options.
 I know handy homeowners who have replaced knob and tube wiring entirely on their own, but you need to know about wiring to attempt this safely.
 The process usually involves cutting power to areas of knob and tube wiring, then replacing those circuits with brand new wiring, boxes and electrical hardware.

-So, if you’re one of the thousands of homeowners living with knob and tube, you’ve got more options than just losing sleep over the way your house is wired.
+So, if you’re one of the thousands of homeowners living with knob and tube wiring, you’ve got more options than just losing sleep over the way your house is wired.

 Will you be tearing into your walls to replace old wiring?
 You should think about an insulation upgrade while you’re at it.
 Click here for a video tour of why you probably need to think differently about insulation.